Torpedo: Homing

 Homing "fire and forget" torpedoes can use passive or active guidance or a combination of both.
 Passive acoustic torpedoes home in on emissions from a target.
 Active acoustic torpedoes home in on the reflection of a signal, or "ping", from the torpedo or its parent vehicle; this has the disadvantage of giving away the presence of the torpedo.
 In semi-active mode, a torpedo can be fired to the last known position or calculated position of a target, which is then acoustically illuminated ("pinged") once the torpedo is within attack range.

-Later in the Second World War torpedoes were given acoustic (homing) guidance systems, with the American Mark 24 mine and Mark 27 torpedo and the German G7es torpedo.
-Pattern-following and wake homing torpedoes were also developed.
+Later in the Second World War, torpedoes were given acoustic (homing) guidance systems, with the American Mark 24 mine and Mark 27 torpedo and the German G7es torpedo.
+Pattern-following and wake-homing torpedoes were also developed.
 Acoustic homing formed the basis for torpedo guidance after the Second World War.

 The homing systems for torpedoes are generally acoustic, though there have been other target sensor types used.
 A ship's acoustic signature is not the only emission a torpedo can home in on; to engage U.S. supercarriers, the Soviet Union developed the 53–65 wake-homing torpedo.
-As standard acoustic lures can't distract a wake homing torpedo, the US Navy has installed the Surface Ship Torpedo Defense on aircraft carriers that use a Countermeasure Anti-Torpedo to home in on and destroy the attacking torpedo.
+As standard acoustic lures cannot distract a wake-homing torpedo, the US Navy has installed the Surface Ship Torpedo Defense on aircraft carriers that use a Countermeasure Anti-Torpedo to home in on and destroy the attacking torpedo.

 Warhead and fuzing

 The warhead is generally some form of aluminized explosive, because the sustained explosive pulse produced by the powdered aluminum is particularly destructive against underwater targets.
 Torpex was popular until the 1950s, but has been superseded by PBX compositions.
-Nuclear torpedoes have also been developed, e.g. the Mark 45 torpedo.
+Nuclear torpedoes have also been developed, such as the Mark 45 torpedo.
 In lightweight antisubmarine torpedoes designed to penetrate submarine hulls, a shaped charge can be used.
 Detonation can be triggered by direct contact with the target or by a proximity fuze incorporating sonar and/or magnetic sensors.

 Contact detonation

 When a torpedo with a contact fuze strikes the side of the target hull, the resulting explosion creates a bubble of expanding gas, the walls of which move faster than the speed of sound in water, thus creating a shock wave.
-The side of the bubble which is against the hull rips away the external plating creating a large breach.
+The side of the bubble which is against the hull rips away the external plating, creating a large breach.
 The bubble then collapses in on itself, forcing a high-speed stream of water into the breach which can destroy bulkheads and machinery in its path.